 The S-Sign notification settings menu will appear as follows.

-1. Email Template - All Signers Complete: You can specify a custom S-Docs HTML email template to be used for the email that is sent once all signers have finished signing.
+1. Email Template - All Signers Complete: Specify a custom S-Docs HTML email template ID for S-Sign confirmation emails (sent after all signers have finished signing).
 Paste the template ID here.
 Template IDs are found in the browser when on the template detail page.

 [Option 1]: sample.com,example.net